swapnibble/EosCommander/README.md

   <img src="https://github.com/playerone-id/files/blob/master/eos_commander/eosc_icon.png?raw=true">
 </p>

 EOS commander is an Android client for EOSIO DApp developer.
 It includes functions of wallet.
 Developers can test wallet, account, transaction, contract, etc. on the Android device.

 EOS Commander is designed with MVP pattern.
-You can use "io.plactal.eoscommander.data" and "io.plactal.eoscommander.crypto" package to any JAVA projects.
+You can use "data" and "crypto" package to any JAVA projects.

+### PlayerOne is new name of Plactal.

 # Table of contents
 - [Getting Started](#getting_started)